California U-Haul Truck Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 The housing market in the United States drives families to move somewhere more affordable.
 For reasons of affordability and convenience, many people are choosing to rent U-Haul trucks to transport their belongings themselves.
-Sadly, many of these individuals do not have the proper training and experience to drive a large vehicle.
+Unfortunately, many of these individuals do not have the proper training and experience in driving a large vehicle.
 As a result, their inexperience can lead to accidents that threaten the safety of other road users.

 When people consider hiring a U-Haul to move their belongings, they usually only consider the cost.
 Yes, it’s much cheaper on paper than employing a professional moving company.
-However, renting a U-Haul truck can be risky in so many ways.
+However, renting a U-Haul truck can present various risks and challenges, including the following:

-Anyone with a regular Class C driver’s license can drive a U-Haul.
+- U-Haul Does Not Have Driver Requirements — Anyone with a regular Class C driver’s license can drive a U-Haul.
 Unlike professional truck drivers, private individuals who rent one of these don’t need any special licenses, extensive training, or experience before driving a U-Haul truck.
-To rent a U-Haul moving truck, a person must be at least 18 years old; to rent a U-Haul trailer, a person must be at least 16 years old.
+To rent a U-Haul moving truck, a person must be at least 18 years old.
+To rent a U-Haul trailer, a person must be at least 16 years old.

-Many U-Haul renters would consider the additional insurance coverage an unnecessary cost.
-Admittedly, relocation can be expensive, but it’s also worth noting that accidents can happen to anyone at any time.
-Without insurance, renters may find themselves responsible for significant repair costs, medical bills, or other expenses if an accident occurs.
+- U-Haul’s Insurance Is Optional — Many U-Haul renters would consider the additional insurance coverage an unnecessary cost.
+Relocation can be expensive, but it’s also worth noting that accidents can happen to anyone at any time.
+Without insurance, renters may have to cover repair costs, medical bills, or other expenses on their own if an accident occurs.

 Why Are U-Haul Accidents Dangerous?

-Large truck fatalities have increased by over 49% in the last ten years.
-In 2022 alone, 5,837 big commercial trucks, including rental trucks, were involved in fatal collisions.
+- Accidents with U-Hauls Can Result in Fatalities — Large truck fatalities have increased by over 43% in the last ten years.
+Federal data indicates that each year, thousands of large commercial trucks, including rental vehicles, are involved in fatal accidents.
 With the added factor that most U-Haul drivers are completely inexperienced in operating a bigger vehicle, this problem remains prevalent and will continue to be so unless the company implements safer regulations.

 Challenges Involved In U-Haul Truck Accidents